gautamgitspace/Lindner-Peikert-Crypto/README.md

 This contains code for LP cryptographic scheme for Lattice Based Cryptography Approach

 Code for LP cryptographic scheme that is thought of to be useful for securing the devices in the Post-Quantum Era.
 Includes components for Keygen, Encrypt and Decrypt.
-Analysis and Paper - FinalReport.pdf
+Analysis and Paper - Final_Report.pdf